isanthosh2004/custom-sentiment-analysis/README.md

 ## Custom Twitter Sentiment Analysis

 Welcome to the Custom Twitter Sentiment Analysis project!
-This project aims to classify the sentiment of tweets as either positive or negative using machine learning techniques.
+This project aims to classify the sentiment of tweets as either positive or negative based on our input tweet using machine learning techniques.

 ### Features